 - Good chemical and mechanical resistance to impacts and sudden temperature changes

 Faster cure times are available with Araldite 2012

-Jewellery Making Epoxy adhesive resins are mainly used for bonding stones, but can be used for coating applications by providing reinforcements and different properties that are important to the final piece.
+Jewellery Manufacturing Epoxy adhesive resins are mainly used for bonding stones, but can be used for coating applications by providing reinforcements and different properties that are important to the final piece.

-Safety in the manufacture of jewellery with epoxy resin
+Safety in the manufacturing of jewellery with epoxy resin

 The best precaution you can take when using any adhesive for the first time is to check the safety data sheet and to read all the safety instructions that accompany the product.